juliantormes/Budget-Tracker/README.md

 ## Design and Testing Choices

-### Docker for Development and Testing
+### Docker and Railway Deployment

-Docker is integrated into the development process to simulate production environments, making it easy to run, test, and deploy the application across different systems.
+**Docker** is integrated into the development process to simulate production environments, making it easy to run, test, and deploy the application across different systems.
 With Docker, the application can be tested in isolated containers, ensuring consistency and helping to catch deployment-specific issues early.

+The project is deployed on **Railway** for a seamless, cloud-based experience, ensuring that the app is accessible and consistently running across environments.
+Both Docker and Railway support highlight the project’s production-readiness, critical for real-world deployments.

 ### Authentication and Security